stucchio/Homepage/content/p_a_statistical_myth.rst

 Let us examine examine `pressure <https://en.wikipedia.org/wiki/Pressure>`_.

-Let us discuss a particular experiment in mechanical engineering.
+In particular, we will study a particular experiment in mechanical engineering.
 Consider a steel vessel impervious to air.
 This steel vessel has one or more pistons attached, each piston of a different area.
 For those having difficulty visualizing, a piston works like this:

 .. image:: |filename|blog_media/2019/p_a_statistical_myth/piston.gif